NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages-snupkg.md

 nuget pack MyPackage.csproj -Symbols -SymbolPackageFormat snupkg

-msbuild /t:pack MyPackage.csproj /p:IncludeSymbols=true /p:SymbolPackageFormat=snupkg
+msbuild -t:pack MyPackage.csproj -p:IncludeSymbols=true -p:SymbolPackageFormat=snupkg
 ```

 `.snupkgs` are not produced by default.
-You must pass the `SymbolPackageFormat` property along with `-Symbols` in case of nuget.exe, `--include-symbols` in case of dotnet.exe, or `/p:IncludeSymbols` in case of msbuild.
+You must pass the `SymbolPackageFormat` property along with `-Symbols` in case of nuget.exe, `--include-symbols` in case of dotnet.exe, or `-p:IncludeSymbols` in case of msbuild.

 SymbolPackageFormat property can have one of the two values: `symbols.nupkg` (the default) or `snupkg`.
 If the SymbolPackageFormat is not specified, it defaults to `symbols.nupkg` and a legacy symbol package will be created.